‘Matter of when not whether’ UK hosts Women’s World Cup – sports minister

 “We’re announcing the school sports strategy that’s coming out and then we’ll have our own sports strategy as well.
 All of this is government working closely together with stakeholders and with other departments to ensure that we’ve got the best facilities for everybody who wants to be active.”

-Andrew, openly gay, wore a OneLove armband at the men’s World Cup finals last winter in Qatar, but had no misgivings that it was not available at the women’s tournament in Australia and New Zealand.
+Andrew, who came out as gay in his teens, wore a OneLove armband at the men’s World Cup finals last winter in Qatar, but had no misgivings that it was not available at the women’s tournament in Australia and New Zealand.

+Eight FIFA-approved armbands are available, though critics have pointed out none specifically represent or advocate for the LGBT+ community.

 “Here this is, you know, a different situation,” he said.
 “Australia has great legislation and laws for protection of the LGBT+ community.